 Learn what Porter-Leath is doing to support children and families in the Memphis area:

 Here are just a few ways that Porter-Leath is serving our community:

-Books from Birth mails monthly, age-appropriate books to over 40,000 local children.
+Books from Birth mails monthly, age-appropriate books to nearly 40,000 local children.
 These books are not only being well-read they have provided parents with a consistent literacy tool to use as they spend quality time with their children.